galtay/data_sci_ale/project_1/README.md

 ### Explore

 The `explore.py` script shows an example of the `pairplot` method from the plotting library [seaborn](https://stanford.edu/~mwaskom/software/seaborn) (install with `conda install seaborn`).
 This is a quick and dirty way to see correlations between pairs of variables.
-Each of the off-diagonal panels in the plot below has a single point for each state in the geographical variation data set.
+Each of the off-diagonal panels in the plot below has a single point for each state in the geographical variation data set and a set of contours representing point density.
 The diagonal panels show the distribution of values in a single column in the same data set.

 ![pairplot](gvct_pairplot_state.png)